 - College Learning Lab - English 12 *05078

 - College Learning Lab – Math 12 *11118

-- Students take diagnostic pre-test and are assigned modules based on materials they still need to master.
+- Students take a diagnostic pre-test and are assigned modules based on materials they still need to master.

 - Provide tutoring for students who need assistance with the CREAM course.